TeachingTheMachine/AudioMate/README.md

-# TTS API Testing Tool 🎙️
+# AudioMate - TTS API Testing Tool 🎙️

-**TTS API Testing Tool** is a professional text-to-speech API comparison platform that allows developers and content creators to test, compare, and evaluate different TTS providers with real-time audio generation and comprehensive testing capabilities.
+**TTS API Testing Tool** is a text-to-speech API comparison platform that allows developers and content creators to test, compare, and evaluate different TTS providers with real-time audio generation and comprehensive testing capabilities.

 ## What It Solves 📝